aws-samples/aurora-postgresql-pgvector/03_SimilaritySearchSentimentAnalysis/README.md

-# Leverage pgvector and Amazon Aurora PostgreSQL for Natural Language Processing, Chatbots and Sentiment Analysis
+# Semantic Search and Sentiment Analysis using pgvector, Aurora PostgreSQL and Aurora Machine Learning (Aurora ML)

 ## Introduction - pgvector and Aurora Machine Learning for Sentiment Analysis